didier-durand/qstensils/doc/q_chat.md

 }
 ```

-Use when continuing a conversation: -c & -m parameter are set to match the values provided by Q answer,
+Use when continuing a conversation: -c and -m parameter are set to match the values provided by Q answer,
 here the conversation and message ids of poem explanation above.
 In particular -m must be set to value
 of "systemMessageId", which is last message in conversation flow.